 Bing OCR Requirements

-This topic describes the requirements to install The Bing Optical Character Recognition (OCR) Control and embed it in an application.
+This article is obsolete.
+It describes the requirements to install The Bing Optical Character Recognition (OCR) Control and embed it in an application.

 The Bing OCR Control uses the camera on the user’s device to take a picture and then sends that picture to the Bing OCR Service for analysis.
 The service analyzes the picture for recognizable text in the currently selected language, and then sends the recognized text back to the client device.